Sphere-Laboratories/custom-frontend-examples/README.md

 A collection of Next.js examples for integrating Sphere's API and SDK into your app.

-Enables developers to create their own customer frontend checkout experience while using Sphere for backend payments processing.
+Create your own customer frontend checkout experience while using Sphere for backend payments processing.